nitinlog/Metadata-Driven-Data-Pipeline-Azure/README.md

-# Azure End-to-End Data Engineering Project: Telecom Analytics
+# Data-Driven Telecom Decision Platform in Azure:

 ## Business Use Case